zarpafantasma/corpus_rythmos/README.md

 ---

 ### List of Active Applications

-#### 1. RTM CLIMATE (Atmospheric Monitor)
+### 1. RTM CLIMATE (Atmospheric Monitor)

-The first operational implementation of RTM Theory,a comprehensive implementation of RTM Theory applied to Rhythmic Meteorology and extreme climate physics.
-This unified dual-module system scans real-time satellite telemetry to detect topological fractures in the atmosphere, predicting hurricane rapid intensification with a ~11.6-hour lead time, while also tracking extreme atmospheric phase transitions.
+The first operational implementation of RTM Theory applied to Rhythmic Meteorology and extreme climate physics.
+This dual-module system processes real-time atmospheric data to detect structural patterns in atmospheric dynamics.

+**What it measures:**

+**(a) Live Cyclogenesis Radar.** Tracks the volume-pressure coupling exponent (α) as a timing indicator.
+Adversarial testing (Red Team, April 2026) confirmed that α correlates with wind speed at ρ = 0.957 after 13 independent tests across 3 rounds; the operational value is in the **timing** of α-drops (6-18h before kinetic wind explosion), not in magnitude prediction. α magnitude is redundant with wind speed (ΔR² < 0.015, all partial correlations non-significant after wind control).

+**(b) Multi-Scale Coherence Monitor (novel).** Computes α simultaneously at 1h, 3h, 6h, and 12h windows.
+The cross-scale standard deviation (σ) is the surviving RTM-native metric: during structural crises, σ → 0.03 (all scales couple simultaneously); during normal conditions, σ → 0.31 (scales operate independently).
+No standard meteorological tool measures this quantity.
+Reference: BTC crash months (financial analog) showed σ = 0.031-0.034 vs control σ = 0.310.

+**Red Team findings (April 2026):**

+- Hurricane α magnitude is redundant with wind speed — confirmed across 13 independent tests in 3 rounds.
+This module now focuses on timing and cross-scale coherence, not absolute α levels.
+- Tornado discrimination remains the strongest empirical result in the RTM meteorological corpus: d = 0.96, CV AUC = 0.751, α completely subsumes raw velocity (ΔAUC = 0.000 when VEL is added to α) on 1,105 TorNet events from MIT.
+- Normal (extensional) fault α = 0.865, 95% CI excludes 1.0 — genuinely novel seismological finding.

-> **NOTICE: This is a strictly academic research tool for multiscale atmospheric thermodynamics.
-It is designed for theoretical meteorological validation and does not abuse, spam, or mass-scrape commercial data APIs.**
+> **NOTICE:** Strictly academic proof of concept.
+Not an official meteorological alert system and should not be used as one.
+Does not abuse, spam, or mass-scrape commercial data APIs.

-* **Status:** Operational / Proof of Concept
+- **Status:** Operational / Proof of Concept (v2 — Post-Red Team Audit)
-* **Domain:** Atmospheric Thermodynamics & Multiscale Climate Physics
+- **Domain:** Atmospheric Thermodynamics & Multiscale Climate Physics
 * **Launch App:** [RTM CLIMATE MONITOR Console](https://corpusrythmos-atmospheric-monitor.streamlit.app/)
-* **Scaling the Vision:** While the current platform operates as both a localized scanner and a macro-climate analyzer, the ultimate roadmap envisions a planetary-scale, autonomous detection grid.
-By leveraging bulk global telemetry, GPU tensor mathematics, and a 3D digital twin, the final architecture will monitor Earth's complete topological viscosity in real-time.
-Read the full blueprint here: [Global Architecture Vision (PDF)](https://github.com/zarpafantasma/corpus_rythmos/blob/main/z-apps/atmospheric-monitor/RTM%20CLIMATE-Global-Architecture-Vision.pdf).

 ---
-#### 2. RTM ECONOMIC MONITOR (Crypto Engine)
+### 2. RTM ECONOMIC MONITOR (Crypto Engine)

-The second operational implementation of RTM Theory, demonstrating its universality across disciplines by applying the same topological principles to financial complexity.
-This tool scans real-time market data (such as BTC/USDT) to detect structural fractures in liquidity.
-It is designed to identify the exact moment the mathematical "friction" of the market collapses, predicting severe volatility events (flash crashes or explosive pumps) days before traditional kinetic momentum indicators react.
+The second operational implementation of RTM Theory, applying topological principles to financial market microstructure.
+Monitors real-time market data (BTC/USDT via Kraken) to track the volume-volatility coupling coefficient (α) and cross-scale structural coherence.

+**What it measures:**

+**(a) Microstructure Radar.** Tracks α as a structural descriptor of market coupling.
+When α rises, volume moves price less efficiently — a sign of increasing internal friction.
+This is a structural descriptor, not a crash prediction system.

+**(b) Multi-Scale Coherence Monitor (novel — Red Team survivor).** The only RTM economic metric that passed adversarial testing as genuinely novel.
+Computes α at 1-min, 5-min, 15-min, and 60-min aggregations simultaneously; tracks the cross-scale standard deviation (σ).
+During BTC crash months (COVID March 2020, FTX November 2022), σ = 0.031-0.034; during the control month (September 2023), σ = 0.310 — 10x less coherent.
+The market does not lose coherence during crashes: it gains it.
+All scales lock simultaneously.
+No standard financial indicator measures cross-scale α coherence.

+**(c) Macro DFA Radar.** Tracks long-range memory (DFA α) on a 7-day rolling window.
+Measures persistence of return autocorrelation.
+Structural context only.

+**(d) Forensic Laboratory.** Post-hoc reconstruction of structural patterns during known crash events (COVID, FTX, China Ban, Control).
+Forensic analysis — not prospective prediction.

+**Red Team findings (April 2026):**

+- Out-of-sample crash prediction accuracy: **25%** (1 of 4 post-2022 events correctly classified).
+The α-drop threshold trained on pre-2022 crashes does not generalize across market regimes.
+- The forensic patterns (COVID 60-min lead, FTX 96-hour lead) are in-sample observations identified after the fact, not validated prospective predictions.
+- "EXIT MARKETS" language removed in v2.
+All BIFURCATION alerts now include explicit out-of-sample accuracy notice.
+- Volume-volatility coupling is real and non-random (global r > 0.88 across all months).
+The structural descriptor is valid; the predictive application is not yet validated.

-> **DISCLAIMER: This is an academic, read-only topological data analysis tool.
-It does NOT execute trades, it does NOT mine cryptocurrency, and it is NOT financial advice.**
+> **DISCLAIMER:** Academic, read-only topological analysis tool.
+Does NOT execute trades, does NOT mine cryptocurrency, and is NOT financial advice.
+Out-of-sample crash prediction accuracy is 25%.
+This is not an operational trading signal.

-* **Status:** Operational / Proof of Concept
+- **Status:** Operational / Proof of Concept (v2 — Post-Red Team Audit)
-* **Domain:** Quantitative Finance & Market Topology
+- **Domain:** Quantitative Finance & Market Topology
 * **Launch App:** [RTM ECONOMIC MONITOR Console](https://corpusrythmos-cryptomonitor.streamlit.app/)
-* **Scaling the Vision:** While the current RTM ECONOMIC MONITOR operates as a localized, single-asset scanner, the ultimate roadmap tackles the absolute core challenge of financial physics: **market reflexivity**.
-Because markets are self-aware, widespread prediction of a topological liquidity fracture will inherently alter its timeline (the Observer Effect).
-To survive its own success, the final architecture envisions a **Second-Order Reflexive Engine**.
-By leveraging behavioral tensor mathematics and feedback-loop modeling.
-Read the full blueprint here: [Economic Architecture Vision (PDF)](https://github.com/zarpafantasma/corpus_rythmos/blob/main/z-apps/cryptocurrency_monitor/RTM_Economic_Monitor.pdf)
 ---

 ## Corpus Structure